RivaD2/reading-notes/201/class-14a.md

 ## LET'S DO THIS! | TRANSITIONS AND ANIMATIONS WITH CSS3
 ![plava](https://media.giphy.com/media/pwvrJtQkm8NgY/giphy.gif)

 ### Imagine this scenario: You're sitting at your computer, you click on a link to take you to a site, and boom!
-After you hovered over an image, movement occured.
+After you hovered over an image, movement occurred.
 What was that?
 "How could this be?" you might be saying.
 Well, you can thank CSS3 for those lovely animations.
 Let's cover some more ground:

 * With CSS3, you can change how an element looks and behaves whenever a change occurs (a mouse hover, a click, etc.)
 * These changes occur in multiple keyframes
-* For a transition to take place, an element must have a [change in state](https://developer.mozilla.org/en-US/docs/Web/CSS/CSS_Transitions/Using_CSS_transitions) and different styles **MUST**be indentified for **EACH** state
+* For a transition to take place, an element must have a [change in state](https://developer.mozilla.org/en-US/docs/Web/CSS/CSS_Transitions/Using_CSS_transitions) and different styles **MUST**be identified for **EACH** state
 * There are 4 transition properties:
     * transition-Property
     * transition-Duration